ttwishing/anyex/README.rst

 |Build Status| |npm| |PyPI| |NPM Downloads| |NSP Status| |Gitter| |Supported Exchanges| |Open Collective|

-A pure Python library originated from [CCXT](https://github.com/ccxt/ccxt).
+A pure Python library originated from `CCXT <https://github.com/ccxt/ccxt>`.

-The **anyex** library is used to connect and trade with cryptocurrency / altcoin exchanges and payment processing services worldwide.
-It provides quick access to market data for storage, analysis, visualization, indicator development, algorithmic trading, strategy backtesting, bot programming, webshop integration and related software engineering.

-It is intended to be used by **coders, developers, technically-skilled traders, data-scientists and financial analysts** for building trading algorithms on top of it.
+An aggresive intention to wrap up as many APIs as possible from exchanges all around the world.

 Current feature list: